 Luckily, it's not too far away from the pier - just google 'Blaker Street' and follow the map.

-the most fabulous beach huts in all of the country
+Pose in front of the most fabulous beach huts in all of the country

 It took us a little while to find these iconic beach huts.
 It wasn't until a hungover day spent exploring Hove that we stumbled across the picture-perfect miniature clapperboard houses - and we jumped for joy.